Justin Gnanapragasam: Career

 Gnanapragasam became an examiner of doctoral thesis at University of Jaffna in 2002, vicar general of the Jaffna Diocese in 2007 and director of the diocesan press in 2008.
 He was a member of the University of Jaffna's senate from 1998 to 2014.
-On October 13th 2015, Pope Francis appointed him as a Bishop of Jaffna.
+On October 13, 2015, Pope Francis appointed him as a Bishop of Jaffna.

-Homily and Speeches deliverd as a Bishop
+Homily and speeches delivered as bishop

-As a Bishop of Jaffna he continuously requested Sri Lankan Tamil Parliamentarians to work together to bring political solution for the Tamil People in the country.
+As Bishop of Jaffna he continuously requested Sri Lankan Tamil parliamentarians to work together to find a political solution for the Sri Lankan Tamils.

-In his homily he often said that abortion is a sin as it kill one soul.
+In his homily he often said that abortion is a sin as it kills one soul.

-Though he is a Bishop he openly told that some priest are not faithful to the Church and Mission, though they justify their unfaithfulness with so many reasons their justification cannot be accepted.
+Though he is a bishop, he openly claimedthat some priests are not faithful to the Church and Mission, and though they justify their unfaithfulness with so many reasons, their justification cannot be accepted.

-On 28th of August 2022, in a speech made at Sillalai he pointed out that " Family life is more difficult compared to priestly life" He also commented that the faith of the people sustain Priest.
+On 28 August 2022, in a speech made at Sillalai he pointed out that "Family life is more difficult compared to priestly life".
+He also commented that the faith of the people sustains priests.